blurk/learn-cicd/NOTES.md

 ```

 If you have 1000 lines of code in your project, and you have tests that cover the logic in 500 of those lines, then you have 50% code coverage.

+Regardless, the principle is the same everywhere.
+At its core, CI/CD enables us so that:

+- When PRs are opened, run static analysis and tests
+- When PRs are merged, build and deploy the app automatically

+## What Makes a “Good” CI/CD Pipeline?
+- Deterministic builds.
+The same code should always produce the same build.
+- Fast builds.
+The faster the better.
+This makes getting bug fixes and new features out to users faster.
+- Portable.
+This is why I love when the majority of a CI/CD pipeline is just bash scripts.
+It's easy to run locally, and it's easy to run on any CI/CD platform.
+- Fully automated.
+The fewer manual steps, the better.
+It's really annoying to manually run database migrations and click buttons.
+It's also error-prone.